 Requests for IAS hiring will be presented to the college dean.
-The request will indicate one of the standard titles from the lecturer or clinical professor series as stated on the Faculty Senate website a.
+The request will indicate one of the standard titles from the Teaching Professor or clinical professor series as stated on the Faculty Senate website a.
 Basic Duties

 1. Teaching